jonjamz/blaze-forms/docs/reference/api/FormElements.md

 Here's what changes when this happens:

 * Elements *use the form-level schema*--the `field` property on the element specifies which field in the form's schema to use.
 * An element that fails validation will *prevent the form from submitting*.
 * Elements *get access to form-level state*, enabling helpers like `{{loading}}`.
 * Element values that pass validation are stored in *form-level data context*.

 **Nested Elements**

 Elements may also be nested up to 5 levels deep.
 Child elements will traverse contexts until they find the top-level parent element.
 Use this to:

 * Abstract common formatting such as labels and error messages into a shared wrapper element.
 * Compose simpler elements into more complex ones, such as a drop-down that loads data into a checklist.

 See the [How-To Guide](../how-to/NestedElements.md) for more information.

 #### Highlights

+> A form element must contain an HTML element with class `reactive-element` unless you specifically configure it otherwise.
+This is the DOM element where event handlers will be registered.

-> When running standalone (without being wrapped in a Form Block) you'll put the schema on the Element's template invocation.
-You can also override the other form-level helpers on Elements this way.
+> When running standalone (without being wrapped in a Form Block) you'll put the schema on the element's template invocation.
+You can also override the other form-level helpers on elements this way.

 > To force an element to run in standalone mode, you can specify `standalone=true` in the template's invocation.

-> Be sure to add the reactive-element class to your Element so that it's selected when the form action is run.

 > Partial element templates can be used to abstract out common code.
 You can even create element block templates to wrap your elements.